Find out why asthma symptoms might happen at night, what you should do about them, and when to see your GP or asthma nurse.

 0:24 actually improve your quality of sleep.

-Is your child disturbed by symptoms at night?
-Read our advice on asthma and your child's sleep.
+Does your child wake up at night from asthma symptoms?
+Read our advice on asthma and your child’s sleep.